 Many products marketed by AGC make it possible to reduce the energy consumption and the CO2 emissions of users:

-- insulating glass: AGC has developed a full range of high performance double and triple glazing, for use both in residential and in commercial buildings.
+- Insulating glass: AGC has developed a full range of high-performance double and triple glazing, for use both in residential and in commercial buildings.
 Depending on the product and the geographical region these glazings help to keep the heat inside (so reducing the need for heating) or to keep it outside (so reducing the need for cooling).
 Both heating and cooling consume energy (and thus lead to CO2 emissions), so reducing these needs makes it possible to avoid CO2 emissions.

-- appliance glazing: thanks to its specific coatings, AGC is one of the leaders on the market for glass for doors of commercial refrigeration appliances: chilled display cabinets and freezers that are common in supermarkets for sale of dairy products, produce, food and beverages.
+- Appliance glazing: thanks to its specific coatings, AGC is one of the leaders on the market for glass for doors of commercial refrigeration appliances: chilled display cabinets and freezers that are common in supermarkets for sale of dairy products, produce, food and beverages.
 Fitting glass doors to these appliances allows the products to be displayed clearly while saving large quantities of energy.

-- solar glass: AGC produces building-integrated photovoltaic glass, solar mirrors etc. Our glass is used to generate “green” electricity, so reducing the consumption of standard electricity (generated from fossil fuels).
+- Solar glass: AGC produces building-integrated photovoltaic glass, solar mirrors etc. Our glass is used to generate “green” electricity, so reducing the consumption of standard electricity (generated from fossil fuels).

-- IRIS car windshields: AGC has developed a special coating for windshields that keeps out some of the solar heat, thus reducing the need for air conditioning.
+- IRIS car windshields: AGC has developed a special coating for windshields that keeps out much of the solar heat, thus reducing the need for air conditioning.
 This saving in air conditioning means a consequent saving in fuel, so further avoiding CO2 emissions.